marcrdavis/ArduinoTITO-PlayerTracking/README.md

-# Arduino TITO and PlayerTracking
+# Arduino TITO and Player Tracking
 A homebrew slot machine TITO, player tracking and display project By Marc Davis (11/7/2020)